 However, in other areas, you will want to start with your plants indoors and move them outside as the weather warms.
 Below, you will learn what you can plant by zone in February.
 This is where I buy my garden seeds: SeedsNow

 What to Plant in February by Zone

 Not sure what zone you live in?
-You can find your zone, here!
+Check here to find your zone.
 Knowing what zone you live in is key to planting things that will thrive in your area.
 Below, I will give you a list of fruits, vegetables, and herbs that you can plant in each zone starting in February.